Insuring and shipping a luxury watch: Complete guide 2026

 48,00 €

-💡 For exceptional items worth over €100,000 (approximately 3-5% of the watch market), specialized solutions such as Malca-Amit or Brink's offer Limits and physical escort services.
-These providers remain the right choice for ultra-premium shipments.
-Claisy focuses on the remaining 95% of the market, where speed, flexibility, and cost are paramount.
+💡 For exceptional timepieces valued at over €100,000 (approximately 3–5% of the watch market), specialized providers such as Malca-Amit or Brink’s offer Limits and physical escort services.
+These providers remain the best choice for ultra-premium shipments.
+Claisy focuses on the remaining 95% of the market, where the combination of speed, flexibility, and cost is paramount.

-Before the practical guide, here are three mistakes that watch sellers regularly make and which can ruin any compensation claim:
+Before we get to the practical guide, here are three mistakes that watch salespeople often make—and that can ruin your chances of getting compensation:

 Mistake 1 - Using the original box as the only packaging.
-Luxury boxes are designed for display in stores, not to survive postal sorting.
-A bump during transport could damage the watch or, worse, the box is immediately recognizable and attracts targeted theft.
+Luxury boxes are designed for in-store display, not to withstand the rigors of the mail system.
+A single bump during shipping can damage the watch—or worse, the box is immediately recognizable and attracts targeted theft.

-Mistake 2 - "Watch," "Jewelry," or a brand name on the shipping label.
-This is an open invitation to theft by mail sorting.
-Labels are scanned at every stage and sometimes viewed by people who are very familiar with the value of the identified contents.
+Mistake 2 – "Watch," "Jewelry," or a brand name on the shipping label.
+This is an open invitation to theft during mail sorting.
+Labels are scanned at every stage and are sometimes viewed by people who are well aware of the value of the packages they identify.

-Mistake 3 - Neglecting photographic documentation.
-Without detailed photos taken before shipping, you will not be able to prove the condition of the item in the event of damage.
-No insurance policy—even the best one—can compensate for something it cannot verify.
+Mistake 3 - Neglecting to document the item with photos.
+Without detailed photos taken before shipment, you won’t be able to prove the item’s condition in the event of a claim.
+No insurance policy—not even the best one—can compensate you for something it can’t verify.
 This mistake costs thousands of euros in denied claims every year.

-This method is used by watchmaking professionals for every high-value shipment.
-It makes theft by "palpation" or "probing" impossible and protects the watch from shocks.
+Double boxing is used by watch professionals for every high-value shipment.
+It prevents theft by "palpation" or "probing" and protects the watch from shocks.

-Place the watch in a padded carrying case (never the original box alone).
-Wrap the case in high-density bubble wrap, at least 3 layers.
-The padding must be at least 5 centimeters in all directions—no movement possible inside.
+Place the watch in a padded travel case (never use the original box alone).
+Wrap the case in high-density bubble wrap, using at least three layers.
+The padding should extend at least 5 centimeters in all directions (so that the watch cannot move inside).

-Place the package in a plain cardboard box with no identifiable marks or logos on the outside.
-Seal it with reinforced adhesive tape on all sides.
+Place the package in a plain cardboard box with no identifiable brand names or logos on the outside.
+Seal it with heavy-duty packing tape along all seams.

 Step 3 - Outer box:

-A second, larger box, double walled at minimum.
-Fill the space between the two boxes completely with foam, crumpled paper, or air pillows.
-No space should be left inside—the inner box should not move.
+A second, larger box made of at least double-wall corrugated cardboard.
+Fill the space between the two boxes completely with foam, crumpled paper, or air cushions.
+There should be no empty space inside; the inner box must not move.

 Step 4 - Securing:

-Reinforced tape (wired) or gummed tape that cannot be removed without leaving visible traces.
-Affix a signature or company stamp across each opening of the outer box.
+Use reinforced tape (with a wire mesh backing) or adhesive tape that cannot be removed without leaving a visible mark.
+Sign or stamp your company seal across each opening of the outer box.

-On the shipping label, use only the manager's name or initials with "Logistics" (example: "JD Logistics").
-Never use the name of your watch brand or any other suggestive terms.
+On the shipping label, use only the manager’s name or initials along with “Logistics” (e.g., “JD Logistics”).
+Never use your watch brand’s name or any other identifying terms.

 🛡️